'Bike Through History'

 Torrey C. Brown Rail Trail

 It was a mostly-cloudy evening with the threat of thunderstorms.
-Still, we had a turnout of 22 people, and there were no storms.
+Still, we had a turnout of 26 people, and there were no storms.
 We began by biking south to MP-15 for introductions, then back north.
-We stopped at our initial starting point and were treated to a creature-feature by Richard Anderson about mammals and swans of the Chesapeake Bay region.
-We then continued north to Freeland to read the history sign, and next to the state line where we rendered our traditional responsive reading of Lincoln's Gettysburg Address, and finally returned to Bentley Springs.
+We stopped at our initial starting point and were treated to a creature-feature by Richard Anderson about beavers.
+We then continued north to Freeland to read the history sign, and next to the state line where we rendered our traditional responsive reading of Lincoln's Gettysburg Address.

 _ _ _